microsoft/Win2D/README.md

 # Win2D

 Win2D is an easy-to-use Windows Runtime API for immediate mode 2D graphics rendering with GPU acceleration.
-It is available to C# and C++ developers writing Windows Store apps for Windows 8.1 and Windows Phone 8.1.
+It is available to C# and C++ developers writing Windows apps for Windows 8.1, Windows Phone 8.1 and Windows 10.
 It utilizes the power of Direct2D, and integrates seamlessly with XAML and CoreWindow.

 Win2D is work in progress and evolving rapidly.
 The goal of releasing this code in an early, incomplete state is to solicit early developer feedback.